ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/README.md

 Those properties are only work when useCertificate is set to true.

+**Using SAP Passport:**

+You can use SAP Passport certificates to login without having to provide a username and password.
+Get your certificate from [SAP Passport](https://support.sap.com/en/my-support/single-sign-on-passports.html).
+Here you download a pfx file with a passphrase.
+You can move the certificate to the root of your project and set the certificatePfxPath to the file name.
+Add the passphrase to the .env file with the property `UI5_MIDDLEWARE_ONELOGIN_CERTIFICATE_PASSPHRASE`.

+**Using environment variables:**

 You can set the following environment variables in your .env file (remember to add it to your .gitignore):

 You can either add the following properties to your .env file, remember to add that to your .gitignore